pcfreak30/skyd/doc/api/index.html.md

 ```

 **basesectoroverdriveavg** | float
-The amount of overdrive workers that are launched on average for base sector
+The average amount of overdrive workers that are launched for base sector
-downloads, if overdrive workers are launched at all.
+downloads.

 **basesectoroverdrivepct** | float
 The percentage of base sector downloads that require at least one overdrive
 worker in order to successfully complete the download.

 **fanoutsectoroverdriveavg** | float
-The amount of overdrive workers that are launched on average for fanout sector
+The average amount of overdrive workers that are launched for fanout sector
-downloads, if overdrive workers are launched at all.
+downloads.

 **fanoutsectoroverdrivepct** | float
 The percentage of fanout sector downloads that require at least one overdrive